2nd Mechanized Corps (Soviet Union): 7th Guards Mechanized Corps (July 1943 – September 1945)

 By the order of NCO No. 0404 July 26, 1943, the 2nd Mechanized Corps was transformed into the 7th Guards Mechanized Corps for heroism and courage, stamina and courage of personnel in battles against Nazi invaders, as well as for exemplary performance of combat missions shown during the Oryol offensive operation (Operation Kutuzov).
+It included the 24th, 25th and 26th Guards Mechanized Brigades, the 57th Guards Tank Brigade, two self-propelled artillery regiments, and other units.

 Lieutenant General of the Tank Forces Ivan Korchagin remained commander of the Corps for the rest of the War.

 The 7th Guards Mechanized Corps fought in the Battle of the Dnieper (Autumn 1943) until December 1943, when the corps was withdrawn to the Headquarters reserve.

+In the fall of 1943 Grigory Kabakovsky was a lieutenant and company commander in the motor rifle battalion of the 57th Guards Tank Brigade.
+When the company reached the Desna River, he reportedly organized the crossing.
+The Dnieper was reached by 25 September.
+The company led by Kabakovsky crossed the river north of Kiev.
+With grenades, rifle fire and a machine gun, Kabakovsky reportedly killed 60 German soldiers in the battle to hold the bridgehead.
+In pursuit of retreating German troops, the company reportedly advanced to the northern outskirts of Domantovo, Chernobyl Raion, reportedly killing about 50 German soldiers.
+The German forces counterattacked but were reportedly repulsed three times.
+While repulsing a counterattack, Kabakovsky was reportedly seriously wounded but continued to command.
+On 17 October 1943 he was awarded the title Hero of the Soviet Union and the Order of Lenin for his actions.

+By VGK Order No 12 of 15 September 1943, and NKO Order № 0236 of 2 August 1944, the corps gained the Nezhin and Kuzbass honors respectively (Kuzbassko-Nezhinskaya).

-Only in September 1944, it was transferred to the 3rd Belorussian Front, and from January 1945 to the 1st Ukrainian Front, in which it ended the war.
+Only in September 1944, the 7th Guards Mechanized Corps was transferred to the 3rd Belorussian Front, and from January 1945 to the 1st Ukrainian Front, in which it ended the war.

 The Corps fought in the Vistula–Oder Offensive, Lower Silesian Offensive and Battle of Berlin.
 It suffered a major setback in late April 1945 on the southern flank of the front during a counterattack of German troops, when part of the Corps was surrounded and destroyed.